 During the last year, multiple schools across the U.S. have been impacted by shootings, which have resulted in the deaths of both students and faculty members.

-Read on for more details, and a look at other school shootings that have taken place within the last year.
+Read on for a look at other school shootings that have taken place within the last year.

 Huffman High School, Alabama